The timeless story of

 of hearing and cervical spine pain issues.
 Capitol Spine & Rehabilitation hears reports

-of improvement in Baton Rouge chiropractic patients for seemingly unrelated things that brought them
+of improvement in Baton Rouge chiropractic patients for issues not

 into Capitol Spine & Rehabilitation for chiropractic care.
 Patients are thrilled!

 Capitol Spine & Rehabilitation is ecstatic for them.
 Let’s consider this side-effect of hearing loss recovery after

 Hearing loss is not that uncommon with